 You are in for a special experience this morning in Bagan.
 Travel to a local monastery, a residence and place of learning for Buddhist monks, to participate in a traditional spiritual ceremony.

-Insider access to Myanmar’s monks daily-life
+Insider access to Myanmar’s monks’ daily-life

 Stepping into the tranquil grounds, you will instantly notice the difference in atmosphere.
 Unlike Bagan’s historic temples, the monastic compounds are void of tourists and surrounded by leafy trees.
 Your guide will introduce you to the daily rituals of Buddhist monks, from their early morning prayers to their afternoon studies.
-Learn about the precepts- or rules- followed by the monks and their role in the local community.
+Learn about the precepts–or rules–followed by the monks and their role in the local community.

 Food donation in Bagan, Myanmar (Burma)

 Then it is time to participate in the soan offering.
 The soan is the final meal of the day for monks and is eaten before noon.
 The meal is not just important for the monks, it is also a chance for local Buddhists to earn merit.
-Earning merit is at the center of all Myanmar Buddhists’ life.
+Earning merit is at the center of all a Burmese Buddhists’ life.
 Doing good deeds, keeping positive thoughts, and so on is believed to contribute to the person’s growth to enlightenment.
 Thus, by donating food at the soan meal, locals believe they are helping to forge a better spiritual future for themselves.

-Learning about real life experiences in Myanmar
+Learning about real-life experiences in Myanmar

 After you have presented an offering to each monk, the ceremony ends.
 The monks will retreat to their dining hall for their soan meal, which will consist of your donations plus other offerings from the community.
-You will be treated to a light snack and green tea in another part of the monastic compound, sharing your experience with the guide and learning more about the lives of Buddhist monks and the Myanmar people.
+You will be treated to a light snack and green tea in another part of the monastic compound, sharing your experience with the guide, and learning more about the lives of Buddhist monks and the Myanmar people.